-Toilet card: the Bladder and Bowel Foundation have produced a ‘Just can’t wait’ toilet card to be used by those affected by a bladder or bowel problems when they are out and about and need to access a toilet in an emergency and cannot wait.
-The card costs £5.00.
+The Bladder and Bowel Foundation have produced a ‘Just can’t wait’ toilet card to be used by those affected by a bladder or bowel problems when they are out and about and need to access a toilet in an emergency and cannot wait.
+The card is free.

 Disability Rights UK

 Disability Rights UK is the leading charity of its kind in the UK.
 They are run by and for people with lived experience of disability or health conditions.